swhitty/SwiftDraw/README.md

-# SwiftVG
+# SwiftDraw

-A tool for converting svg files into CoreGraphics draw commands.
+A Swift library for parsing and drawing SVG images to CoreGraphics contexts.